 Term loans are what you probably picture when thinking about a loan — long- or medium-term loans that are paid back over the agreed-upon time span plus interest.
 Medium-term loans allow businesses to borrow funds for a specified term — usually one to five years — for uses like real estate or equipment.
 They are best for businesses with very good credit that need to fund equipment or real estate purchases.

 Term loans from the low five figures to $5 million are typically only an option for established businesses with very good credit and a large down payment.
-But if you can get approved, they usually have the best rates, like 10% APR or less.
+But if you can get approved, they usually have the best rates compared to others listed on our site, like 10% APR or less.
 Online lenders offer medium-term loans with higher rates, going up to 30%.